Bækkeskov: 1795–1843: Changing owners

+The new owner of Nækkeskov was Peter Benedikt Petersen.
+In 1710, he sold the estate to Mikkel Leigh Smith.
+It was later sold by his widow Cecile Caroline Smith (née de Coninck).

 1843–1923: The Vind family

 Christian Vind acquired Bækkeskov in 1844.
 His widow kept the estate after his death in 1869.
 It was later taken over by their son Emil Vind who spent most of his time abroad as Danish envoy in St. Petersburg and Berlin.
 He had no children and Bækkeskov was therefore endowed to his nephew Ove Vind.
 He initially acquired more land but had to sell all the tenant farms in 1920 as a result of the land reforms of 1919.

 Later history

 More of the land was sold to the government in 1923 and converted into smallholdings.

 Peter Hermann Zobel purchased Bækkeskov in 1996.
 He retired as CEO of the insurance company Codan in 1999.

 Architecture

 The main building is designed in the Neoclassical style.
 It consists of two storeys over a high cellar and has a rectangular floor plan.
 The central part of the southern facade features four Ionic pilasters.
 The building has sash window, an influence from English architecture.
 The hipped, black-glazed tile roof features four dormer windows on each side.